 The pattern also performs a search for all the trigger process' parent processes running on the host.
 The arguments of any parent process matching the following regular expression are then associated, as parent processes, with the Software Instance:

 A separate pattern has been created to query the MySQL Database Server in order to obtain database list and (optionally) database table details.
-For more information about this pattern, please refer to the relevant page
+For more information about this pattern, see the related relevant page

 We welcome any subject matter expert information which will help us improve our discovery of MySQL Server.